 Shop G1 Narellan Town Centre,326 Camden Valley Way, Narellan

-This was probably my twins’ favourite thing we did in Macarthur.
+This was probably my twins’ favourite activity of all the fun family things to do in Macarthur.
 They’re still talking about it.
 Revolution Laser Arena is huge and full of colourful lasers and smoke effects, described as ‘a movie set quality arena.’
 As you play you are part of a bigger story, my two are begging to get back there with all their mates.

 There are also other games to play, and a cafe.
 Kids and teenagers heaven!